 Home prices in Silver Lake are higher than the L.A.
-County average but more affordable than houses the Hollywood Hills or Beverly Hills.
+County average.
 The district has a population 33,000 residents and covers 2.72 square miles of land, giving it a population density of 12,132 per square mile, slightly above average for L.A.
 County.

 The whole neighborhood is referred to as Silver Lake, but local history buffs and current residents might recognize subdivision names like Edendale, Primrose Hill, and Fleming Sunset Heights.
 If you’re buying a house here, you only need to mention “Silver Lake” to your real estate agent, and they’ll point you in the right direction to explore the various enclaves.